digst/cloud/design.md

 The first use of the document supports a decision of how to best host meterological and climate data free of charge for government and private data users starting from late 2019 and supporting agile development of a public sector registry by the Agency for Digitisation.

-Statens IT is also providing a GovCloud IaaS based on OpenStack.
+Statens IT also provides a GovCloud IaaS based on OpenStack.
 This service is not specified in this document.

 Edited in September 2018 by [Mads Hjorth](mailto:madsh@digst.dk), Digitaliseringsstyrelsen.